-Notification of delays or cancellations at the South Charleston Campus will be announced by (a) local media, (b) telephone system, and (c) University web site.
-Any delay will be placed on the automated switchboard.
-Students may check the status of their classes by calling the South Charleston campus telephone system (746-2500) or checking the South Charleston campus web site.
+Notification of delays or cancellations at the South Charleston Campus will be announced by (a) local media, (b) MU Alert (c) University website.
+Students may check the status of their classes by checking the website.

 Point Pleasant, Beckley, Teays Valley and Other Educational Centers: Procedures for delayed openings and class cancellations are similar to those for the South Charleston campus.
 At Point Pleasant, Beckley, and Teays Valley local media will provide information regarding cancellations.
-In addition, each site has a weather hot line: (a) Point Pleasant, 674-

-7239; (b) Beckley, 252-0719; (c) Teays Valley, 757-7223.
+In addition, each site has a weather hot line: (a) Point Pleasant, 304-674-7239; (b) Beckley, 304-252-0719; (c) Teays Valley, 304-757-7223.